 - Plan other activities to replace smoke breaks – Identify the times that you would usually smoke throughout the day, and plan activities for those blocks of time.
 You might like to head out for a short walk, call a friend, chew some gum, or play some music.
 This will help to distract you from your cravings and prevent you from reaching for snacks you may not actually want.

-- Practice mindful eating – To become reacquainted with your body’s natural hunger cues, experiment with mindful eating.
-Keep all screens off when eating, paying attention to how you’re feeling and noticing the tastes, aromas, and textures of your meal.
-Mindful eating will help you gague when you’re hungry or full and makes eating a much more enjoyable experience.
+- Mindful eating will help you gauge when you’re hungry or full and makes eating a much more enjoyable experience.
 It will also help you identify when you’re thirsty; if you’re not drinking enough water, your body can read this as hunger, so it’s important to hydrate properly.

 - Consider Nicotine Replacement Therapies – If you find yourself struggling with overeating as a way of coping with cravings, it might be a good idea to discuss Nicotine Replacement Therapy (NRT) with your doctor.
 NRTs are designed to wean you off nicotine gradually, which reduces the severity of withdrawal symptoms and may help to combat craving-related overeating.